 - Use a damp cloth to blot up spills and spots as soon as they happen.
 For tough spots such as oil, paint, markers, lipstick, ink, tar or cigarette marks, use specific remover then wipe with a damp cloth.
-Always avoid allowing liquids to stand on your floor. - Vacuum (using the hard floor attachment not the beater bar), dust mop or sweep the floor to minimize abrasive grit, debris and dirt. - Do not use wax oil or UV oil for maintenance.
-The surface of this product is water-based paint.
-Periodically clean the floor with a special flooring cleaner, which is specially formulated for the finish. - Do not use oil based, wax, and polish, strong ammoniated or abrasive cleaners, steel wool or scouring powder to clean the floor. - Do not wash or wet-mop the floor with soap, water, oil soap detergent or any other liquid cleaning material.
+Always avoid allowing liquids to stand on your floor. - Vacuum (using the hard floor attachment not the beater bar), dust mop or sweep the floor to minimize abrasive grit, debris and dirt. - Periodically clean the floor with a special flooring cleaner, which is specially formulated for the finish. - Do not use oil based, wax, and polish, strong ammoniated or abrasive cleaners, steel wool or scouring powder to clean the floor.
+Do not wash or wet-mop the floor with soap, water, oil soap detergent or any other liquid cleaning material.
 This could cause swelling warping, delamination and joint-line separation, and void the warranty. - Do not use any type of buffing machine.